Lectionary Bible Studies and Sermons

 v13.
 Jesus journeys from Galilee (Mark tells us specifically "Nazareth") to be baptized by John in the Jordan.
 Some suggest that Matthew wants us to see this as a private event, but the "then" is most likely indicating that the baptism took place while John was involved in his public ministry, v1-12.
 As Luke puts it, "when all the people were being baptized, Jesus was baptized too."

 v14.
-Although John, at this point in time, probably didn't understand that Jesus was the messiah (John the evangelist explicitly says he didn't, Jn.1:31-34), he certainly knew of Jesus - his wondrous conception and birth, and most probably his early life marked by a knowledge of the scriptures, Lk.2:41-52.
+Although John the Baptist, at this point in time, probably didn't understand that Jesus was the messiah (John the evangelist explicitly says he didn't, Jn.1:31-34), he certainly knew of Jesus - his wondrous conception and birth, and most probably his early life which was marked by a knowledge of the scriptures, Lk.2:41-52.
 Jesus and John were related and so John was certainly not ignorant of Jesus.
 John's reluctance to baptize Jesus is probably driven by a knowledge of his character.
 John is a humble man and so defers to a more worthy man.

 v15.
-Jesus probably regards John's objection as reasonable, but gains his consent with the statement, "It is proper for us to fulfill all righteousness."
-By "fulfill", Matthew means "accomplish" and by "righteousness" he means something like "conformity to God's will."
-As to what Jesus means by these words, we are faced with numerous interpretations.
-The best approach is to link the idea to salvation history.
-Jesus, as the suffering servant representing lost Israel (in the end this means all believers - the righteous of faith), must undertake the journey through the sea, the test of the wilderness, the battle in the land, and the final victory over the powers of darkness in the city of Zion.
-Jesus must do this as the obedient son, on behalf of the disobedient sons.
-We should note that this is not the most popular interpretation.
-Most regard that the baptism of Jesus anticipates the "baptism" of his crucifixion.
+John's objection is reasonable, but he consents when Jesus says "it is proper for us to fulfill all righteousness."
+By "fulfill", Matthew means "accomplish" and by "righteousness" he means something like "conformity to God's will", so Jesus is telling John that it is fitting for both of them to accomplish God's will as it is revealed in the scriptures.
+Jesus is the suffering servant who represents lost Israel (this inevitably means all believers).
+Like Israel's baptism in the Red Sea, Jesus must be baptized, he too must strive in the wilderness, battle in the land, and be victorious over the powers of darkness in the city of Zion.
+Israel has failed in this task and Jesus must do it as the obedient son, on behalf of the disobedient sons.

 v16.
-Immediately after leaving the water, the Spirit descends on Jesus in dove form (in which case, as an image of Israel), or dove like.
+Immediately, after leaving the water, the Spirit descends on Jesus, dove like.
 Matthew doesn't say whether it is a vision, or not.
 Luke says he descends "in bodily form."
-"He saw", refers to Jesus, but John too may have witnessed the event.
-God later speaks to all present - third person "This is my Son", rather than Mark's "You are my Son."
+"He saw", refers to Jesus, but the Baptist too may have witnessed the event.
+So the Spirit, dove like, oversees the new creation in Christ, just as he moved over the face of the waters at the creation of the world, Gen.1:2.
+God then speaks, possibly for all to hear.

 v17.
-The Lord God breaks his silence to usher in the messianic age.
-The words join Isaiah 42:1 with Psalm 2:7 ("Your are my Son").
-Jesus is announced as the suffering servant messiah and the Davidic king messiah, so defining his messiahship and how, as messiah, he will represent Israel.
-As the "beloved" Son he is the elect messiah, elect Israel, the chosen one.
+The Lord God breaks his silence and so ushers in the messianic age.
+The words join Isaiah 42:1 with Psalm 2:7 ("You are my Son").
+Jesus is announced as the suffering servant, messiah, the Davidic king, so defining his messiahship and how, as messiah, he will represent God's people Israel.
+So, God declares that Jesus is his one and only Son ("beloved", "whom I love"), the one "on whom my favor rests."

 The compromise of life